-Letter of Agreement or Employment Agreement, Severance Plan and Change of Control Agreements
+Employment Agreements, Severance Plan and Change of Control Agreements

-Letter of Agreement or Employment Agreement.
-Each of the NEOs entered into a letter of agreement with the Company, except Ms. Miller who entered into an employment agreement with the Company.
+Employment Agreements.
+Each of the NEOs entered into an employment agreement with the Company.

-The letters of agreement for Messrs.
-Amelio, Bartolotta and Gallagher, which were dated prior to the adoption of the Executive Severance Plan, provided for a severance benefit.
-Upon the adoption of the Executive Severance Plan on August 10, 2017, the severance provisions in such letters of agreement were replaced by the Executive Severance Plan.
-The letter of agreement for Mr. Liguori, which was dated after the adoption of the Executive Severance Plan, provides that he is eligible to participate in the Executive Severance Plan.
+Under the Executive Severance Plan, adopted on August 10, 2017, executive officers may be eligible to receive severance benefits if they are not entitled to severance payments under any other employment agreement.
+The employment agreement for Mr. Liguori, which was dated after the adoption of the Executive Severance Plan, provides that he is eligible to participate in the Executive Severance Plan.